RonaldAllanRivera/ai-powered-real-time-interview-assistant/README.md

 - The window stays on top; no tray icon or stealth overlay.
 - In simulation mode, lines keep coming until you press Stop or close the app (stop is instant).

+## Personas
+- Direct & Technical (Truthful): Focused, honest, and technical.
+States what you have and haven’t done; mentions close alternatives you’ve actually used.
+- Structured & Example-Driven: Organizes into clear points and cites specific projects/outcomes.
+- Polished & Professional: Confident, client-facing tone; closes with alignment to role/company values.

+The persona help icon next to the selector shows each persona’s description and the exact AI prompt used.

 ## Notes on audio capture
 - The frontend will attempt WASAPI loopback on Windows to capture system audio.
 If not available or packages missing, it falls back to a simulation so the UI still works.
 Install the dependencies to enable real capture.
   - The simulator now stops immediately when you press Stop.

 ## Security
 - The backend reads `OPENAI_API_KEY` from `backend/.env`.
 Keep it server-side.
 The frontend does not require an OpenAI key.

+## AI model
+- Default: `gpt-4o-mini` (fast and cost-efficient).
+- Change it in `backend/app/Services/OpenAIService.php` in `generateAnswer()` (both the SDK and HTTP paths).
+- Optional future improvement: make it configurable via `OPENAI_MODEL` env.

 ## Roadmap (next steps)
 - Implement real-time transcription via Whisper or faster-whisper with VAD.